 - Preheat oven to 375 degrees and prepare a baking sheet with cooking spray.

-- In a mixing bowl, use a mixer to beat coconut oil and brown sugar.
+- Use a mixer to beat coconut oil and brown sugar.
 Add the eggs and beat until fluffy.
 Add vanilla extract.

-- Drop by the spoonful into the baking sheets.
+- Drop by the spoonful onto the baking sheets.
 Bake 8 minutes or until slightly browned around the edges.
 Try not to overbake!